PalisadoesFoundation/talawa-docs/docs/developers/talawa-api/api-overview.md

 :::note

-This is the link to the other packages packages and libraries https://github.com/PalisadoesFoundation/talawa-api/blob/develop/package.json
+This is the link to the other packages and libraries https://github.com/PalisadoesFoundation/talawa-api/blob/develop/package.json
 :::